 Best Practices Consulting and Benefits

-While each engagement is modified to fit, individual client needs, the core methodology is based on Deming’s use of the “Shewhart cycle”, the Plan-Do-Check-Act (PCDA), which is a continuous process model that is a combination of iterative and defined activities to manage and control processes to achieve operational excellence through continual quality improvements.
+While each engagement is modified to fit individual client needs, the core methodology is based on Deming’s use of the “Shewhart cycle,” the Plan-Do-Check-Act (PDCA), which is a continuous process model that combines of iterative and defined activities to manage and control processes to achieve operational excellence through continual quality improvements.
 It is a simple and effective technique that provides a strong foundation for optimizing processes, delivering complex products or services, and managing projects.

-The Plan-Do-Check-Act (PDCA) Cycle provides a simple and effective approach for managing change and ensuring that ideas are appropriately tested before committing them to full implementation.
+The PDCA Cycle provides a simple and effective approach for managing change and ensuring that ideas are appropriately tested before committing them to full implementation.
 The PDCA method can be outlined as follows:

 - Plan: Identify and analyze the work.
 Activities: define goals and objectives, identify requirements and risks, set a schedule with milestones, and document planned activities.